theQRL/documentation/docs/Use/Tools/notarise/notarization.md

 :::

-Authenticating a document, or for that matter, any data is possible on the Quantum Resistant Ledger!
+Authenticating a document, or for that matter, any data is possible on the Quantum Resistant Ledger.
 Notarization is the method of certifying the validity of a data through a verification process secured by strong cryptography.

 Using the [QRL Wallet Tools](#) featured in the [Desktop and Web wallet](/use/wallet), anyone can notarize data and verifiable prove it has not been tampered with.

 :::info Advanced users
-There are multiple ways to access the notarization process through the [QRL API](/api) and [Command Line Tools](/build/node-cli)
+There are multiple ways to access the notarization process through the [QRL API](/api) and [Command Line Tools](/build/node-cli) using the `message_tx` with appropriate [message encoding](/build/messages/message-tx-encoding).
 :::

 ## Overview